Mulesing: Freeze branding

 Steinfort and others invested in the process have claimed it is less painful and distressing to the animals on which it is practiced.
 They argue that affected nerve endings are immediately numbed and that sensation does not return during healing, when a scab forms and is eventually sloughed in 6 to 8 weeks.
-A 2018 study found behavioral markers indicating pain and distress in lamb who had been steined without analgesic treatment compared to those who had been given analgesics.
+A 2018 study found behavioral markers indicating pain and distress in lambs who had been steined without analgesic treatment compared to those who had been given analgesics.
 In 2020 a University of Melbourne researcher named Ellen Jongman was commissioned to study the issue by the company Steinfort formed to commercialize his technique, SteinfortAgVet.
 The name of Steinfort's company subsequently changed to AgVetInnovations.
-On December 22, 2020 Jongman released preliminary results from her study on the relative pain of mulesing and steining.
+On 22 December 2020 Jongman released preliminary results from her study on the relative pain of mulesing and steining.

 Jongman found that mulesing and steining were equally painful on the day of the procedure but that steined lambs appeared to be in less pain than mulesed lambs on subsequent days.
 Her study tracked and interpreted a series of lamb behaviors like the speed at which it returned to its mother after undergoing either mulesing or steining.
 She called for further research using physiological data such heart rate and blood sampling in addition to behavioral observations.
-Jongman's final report was released on January 25, 2021.
+Jongman's final report was released on 25 January 2021.
 In March of 2021 AWN cut ties with Steinfort and divested from this application of freeze branding.

-As of July 22, 2021 the position of the RSPCA is that Australian merino sheep have not been ethically bred, as seen in their susceptibility to flystrike.
+As of 22 July 2021 the position of the RSPCA is that Australian Merino sheep have not been ethically bred, as seen in their susceptibility to flystrike.
 They believe "any painful procedure to change the breech area should only be considered an interim, short-term solution that accompanies a breeding program that focusses on flystrike resistance, and is carried out only where absolutely necessary to manage at-risk sheep."

 Breeding programs

 Merino sheep bred on selection principles may be more resistant to flystrike because they are plain bodied (lower skin wrinkling around the breech).
 Studies have shown that flystrike is lower in plain bodied sheep.
 However, mulesed animals had consistently lower flystrike than unmulesed regardless of body type.

-The resistance of plain-bodied Merino sheep to flystrike arose from field investigations by Australian scientists, Drs H.R.
-Seddon and H.B.
-Belschner, in the early 1930s.
+The resistance of plain-bodied Merino sheep to flystrike arose from field investigations by Australian scientists, Drs H. R. Seddon and H. B. Belschner, in the early 1930s.
 Non-mulesed Merino ewe bodies were graded as plain (A class), wrinkly (B class) and very wrinkly (C class).
 The plain-bodied (A class) Merino ewes were much less susceptible to flystrike than wrinkly-bodied Merinos (B and C class).

 In these Merino flocks, the sheep are plainer than the plain-bodied (A class) Merino ewes and therefore more resistant to flystrike.
 The rams and semen from these studs are used in over 3,000 of the 45,000 Merino farms in Australia.
 Using breeding principles, wrinkle-skinned Merino flocks which require mulesing have been transformed into plain-bodied and mules-free flocks within five years.